How long will my baked goods last?

 My bacon arrived warm – is it safe?

-That said, there are some uh-oh signs.
 If the packaging is puffy or torn, if the color looks grey or un-bacony, and/or if there are any unusual odors, then that means the bacon might not have survived the trip.
 Let us know and we’ll make it right!
-But, if it looks like bacon and it smells like bacon, it will be delicious.